Last-Minute-Creations/AtareniumFalcon/README.md

     Are you on Atari side?
 Try getting a homeless Amiga, insert this 'Atari trojan horse' into it and find out if you can beat the Amigans' part of universe.
     Amiga rulez?
-So as mentioned above - you can try turning things around and crush the Atarimens dreams by joining the Amiga side of power along the way, (hey, you're smart, you prefer Amiga, you can do it).
+So as mentioned above - you can try turning things around and crush the Atarimens dreams by joining the Amiga side of power along the way (hey, you're smart, you prefer Amiga, you can do it).

     If you can't stand the Atari logo on your Amiga screen and it makes you sick,